Shubham189/ChunML.github.io/_posts/2016-09-18-Machine-Learning-Definition.md

 ### So, the very big question, and maybe the biggest reason which led you here: What exactly is Machine Learning?

 Well, I've got no intention to repeat something that was already written on Wikipedia (you're tired of it, right?).
-So my definition of Machine Learning is: we don't teach the computers to work anymore, we teach them how to learn, to do things itself!
+So my definition of Machine Learning is: we don't teach the computers to work anymore, we make them learn, to do things itself!

 Still confused?
 Let's see something cool instead.